wandevs/wan-trade-web/user-guide.md

 4) The transaction initiator Party A can cancel the transaction at any time before Party B completes the transaction without any delay

-**Question 2: Why should P2PE users manually click on the approve switch to perform asset authorization operations on smart contracts instead of completing them automatically in the background?**
+**Question 2: Why should WanSwap users manually click on the approve switch to perform asset authorization operations on smart contracts instead of completing them automatically in the background?**

 Answer:

 Because the authorization switch is a safety guarantee for the user's transaction, the user can cancel the transaction by manually turning off the authorization switch at any time to protect the asset from loss.
 On the other hand, because the Approve operation gives a high level of control over user assets to the smart contract, the user should perform the operation deliberately and with full understanding.

-**Question 3: Is there no fee for P2PE transactions?**
+**Question 3: Is there no fee for WanSwap transactions?**

 Answer:

-When using P2PE for WRC20 token transactions, there is no fee at all, but if users need to perform a cross-chain transaction first and then trade, they need to pay a small amount of cross-chain fees.
+When using WanSwap for WRC20 token transactions, there is no fee at all, but if users need to perform a cross-chain transaction first and then trade, they need to pay a small amount of cross-chain fees.

-**Question 4: Are P2PE products completely open source?
-Can P2PE be ported to Ethereum to work?**
+**Question 4: Are WanSwap products completely open source?
+Can WanSwap be ported to Ethereum to work?**

 Answer:

 The smart contract code and front-end code are completely open source and can be ported to Ethereum to work, but after the porting, they will not have cross-chain functions.
 In the future, after the Wanchain’s bidirectional  cross-chain bridge is complete, cross-chain transactions can also be performed on Ethereum.
 However, transaction fees are much more expensive than Wanchain, and also much slower.

-**Question 5: When should I toggle the “Approve” button on P2PE, and when can I cancel it?**
+**Question 5: When should I toggle the “Approve” button on WanSwap, and when can I cancel it?**

 Answer:

 As long as the transaction is successfully completed, it can be canceled.

-Question 6: What is the relationship between P2PE and Wandex?
+Question 6: What is the relationship between WanSwap and Wandex?

 Answer:

-P2PE is an independent DApp that does not depend on Wandex, but the on-chain settlement part uses Wandex’s smart contracts.
+WanSwap is an independent DApp that does not depend on Wandex, but the on-chain settlement part uses Wandex’s smart contracts.
 This smart contract does not restrict users, any DApp developed by anyone can use it to complete on-chain settlement transactions.

-**Question 7: For the P2PE "Approve" operation, if I Approve, but do not cancel the Approve operation, will it automatically cancel the Approve operation at some time?**
+**Question 7: For the WanSwap "Approve" operation, if I Approve, but do not cancel the Approve operation, will it automatically cancel the Approve operation at some time?**

 Answer:

 No, it will not automatically cancel.
-It works like the wandex. but wandex approve a big amount, P2PE only approve the amount you want to trade.
+It works like the wandex. but wandex approve a big amount, WanSwap only approve the amount you want to trade.
 If you trade 10 WWAN, it approve only 10WWAN, it turns to zero when you trade finish.